 Pros & Cons of House Hacking:

 This is one of the main benefits of house hacking rental properties.
 The extra income accumulated each month after all expenses have been paid.
 You can use your cash flow either to pay down your mortgage or to invest in additional properties.
-Unlike our list on how to save money, cashflow provides you with extra money
+Cashflow provides you with extra money

-House hacking can also help when is comes to obtaining a mortgage for a multi-unit building.
+House hacking can also help when is comes to obtaining the best mortgage rate for a multi-unit building.
 This is because the property is seen as owner-occupied since you are living in one of the units.

 A typical landlord will not always live in the same area as their rental property.
 This creates some distance between them and their tenants.
 However, when house hacking, your tenants are simply a wall away.
 You may run into issues with a lack of privacy or never truly feeling “at home.”

 You will likely have to give up part of your home

 When house hacking, you will likely be required to give up a portion of your house.
 Whether you are renting out an extra room or have converted your basement into an apartment, these areas of your house will no longer be accessible to you.